drewbo/drewbo.github.io/content/benfords.rst

 - Each color represents a different "first digit group" from our original transaction list.
 - Each black bar with a number above it represents the associated first digit frequency for that transformation -- from original at the top to "multiplied by nine" at the bottom.
 You can hover over the bar/digit to see what portion of the total it represents.
 Notice that the lengths of these bars are remarkably consistent across the transformations (which is the point of this exercise).
 - Each colored path shows how transaction amounts from the original list move to different "first digit groups" when multiplied by the different constants: In the first row, the 1's go to 2's and 3's, the 2's go to 4's and 5's and so on (as mentioned in the example before).
-- All of the rows can be sorted by "alpha" (actually numeric [#]_) and "size": there is at least one use to this (let me know if you find more) but it is more a relic of the original visulation.
-The one thing I would recommend is sorting the first row by reverse numeric ("<< alpha") and you can really clearly see how the 5's-9's from the original group end up as 1's when multiplied by 2 (and in the same proportion).
+- All of the rows can be sorted by "numeric" and "size": there is at least one use to this (let me know if you find more) but it is more a relic of the original visulation.
+The one thing I would recommend is sorting the first row by reverse numeric ("<< numeric") and you can really clearly see how the 5's-9's from the original group end up as 1's when multiplied by 2 (and in the same proportion).
 - The data is a little jumbled towards the end, that's just an artifact of a bad sorting attempt by me.
 Sorry.

 So, that's Benford's Law and my first real post, hope you enjoyed it!

 .. [#] See if you can keep track of how many times I use not entirely necessary formatting during this post for testing reasons...this is one.
-.. [#] I'm still learning JavaScript so my ability to fix this to display "numeric" is extremely limited.
+.. [#] While previewing this document, the aforementioned Aaron brought up a good point: deviations from the expected distribution can happen if the data source is signficantly influenced by human behaviors.
+In the instance of 9's, people may have a natural aversion to going to the next order of magnitude and set prices for things at $0.99 or $9.99.